AmanDeol7/CollegeThrift/README.md

 # College Thrift

-College Thrift is a project designed to [brief description of the project's purpose and functionality].
+College Thrift is a project designed to an e-commrece website.

 ## Getting Started